CyberMonitor/orquestra-docs/qe/content/definingaworkflow/steps.md

 ### Serial Steps vs Parallel Steps

 In Orquestra, we also have the capability to control which steps in a template are performed in parallel and which are performed serially.
 By having this control, we enable workflows to take advantage of the distributed nature of Orquestra - allowing you to get your results quicker.
-To show how to control your step scheduling let's take a look at some examples.
+To show how to control your step scheduling, let's take a look at some examples.

 #### Example 1: Serial Scheduling

-To ensure that steps are performed serially you must ensure that each step has two `-`'s before the name field.
+To ensure that steps are performed serially, you must ensure that each step has two `-`'s before the name field.

 ```YAML
   - name: serial-example